April 14, 2026

 This deadline applies to the lawsuit filing date, not just the initial insurance claim.
 Even if you are in negotiations with an insurance company, do not let the two-year window pass without legal action if needed.

-Why Motorcycle Accident Settlements Are Often Higher Than Car Accident Settlements
+Why Motorcycle Settlements Can Be Higher Than Car Accident Claims

 Motorcycle crashes tend to produce more severe injuries than car crashes because riders are directly exposed to impact forces.
 According to the National Highway Traffic Safety Administration (NHTSA), motorcyclists are about 24 times more likely to die in a crash than passenger car occupants per mile traveled.